DIMO-Network/dimo-identity/scripts/tableland/Instructions.md

 npx hardhat run scripts/tableland/deployLocalTableland.ts --network localhost
 ```

 It will deploy a couple of contracts, grant some roles and mint several manufacturers.
 You should see some outputs both in the tableland terminal and the on you ran the command.
-All deployed contracts addresses and selectors will written in `/scripts/tableland/addresses.json`, please don't modify this file.
+All deployed contracts addresses and selectors will written in `/scripts/tableland/addresses.json`, **please don't modify this file**.

 #### :pick: Running tasks